hmk81996/CryptoClustering/README.md

 ![Composite Elbow Plots](Images/elbow_plot.png)

-_The elbow plots indicate that **the best value for k is 4** whether using the original scaled data and the PCA data._
+_The elbow plots indicate that **the best value for k is 4** whether using the original scaled data or the optimized PCA data._

 ### Composite Plot: KMeans and PCA Scatter Plots